 In the guide

 The Consumer Rights Act 2015 gives you important rights when you make a contract with a trader for the supply of goods, services and digital content.
-It sets out what you are entitled to expect from the goods, services and digital content and gives you clear remedies if they fail to meet your expectations - for example, in circumstances where the goods or digital content arefaulty or the service is below standard.
+It sets out what you are entitled to expect from the goods, services and digital content and gives you clear remedies in circumstances where the goods or digital content arefaulty or the service is below standard.

 The Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress if a trader misleads you or engages in an aggressive commercial practice and the Consumer Credit Act 1974 allows you to hold a finance provider as equally responsible as a trader for a breach of contract or misrepresentation.